ErinBecker/digital-humanities-phylogenetics/planning.md

 - [ ] Look into whether we need to split documents from other corpora.

 Erin:
+- [ ] Run each of the other corpora through 04_define_sections.Rmd
-- [ ] Run each of the other corpora through the 04_define_sections.Rmd and 04b_analyze_section_order_R.Rmd workflows.
+- [ ] Run each of the other corpora through 04b_analyze_section_order_R.Rmd
-** Only the following number of documents in each corpus have eight or more sections:
+    Note: only the following number of documents are present with eight or more sections.
     - Q01 - 1
     - Q40 - 4
     - Q41 - 6